pinecoders/pinecoders.github.io/faq_and_code/README.md

 - [Backtest Rookies](https://backtest-rookies.com/2018/10/05/tradingview-support-and-resistance-indicator/)
 - [Auto-Support v 0.2 by jamc](https://www.tradingview.com/script/hBrQx1tG-Auto-Support-v-0-2/)
 - [S/R Barry by likebike](https://www.tradingview.com/script/EHqtQi2g-S-R-Barry/)

-### How many plots, security() calls, variables or lines of code can I use?
-- The limit for plots is 64.
-Note than one plot statement can use up more than one allowed plot, depending on how it is structured.
-If you use color of any form that is not of "const" form on the plot or text, each one will add a plot count.
-Starting with Pine v4, `alertcondition()` calls also count for one plot.
-All plotting functions count for at least one plot, except `hline()` calls which do not count as a plot.
-Some plotting functions such as `plotcandle()` count as 4 plots, 5 if you use series color on the body.
-You can see plot counts in the Data Window if you don't use the `title` argument in your calls.
-- When using labels or lines created with `label.new()` and `line.new()` a garbage collector will preserve only the last ~50 objects of each type.
-- The limit for `security()` calls is 40, but by using functions returning tuples with `security()`, you can fetch many more values than 40.
-- The limit for variables is 1000.
-- We do not know of a limit to the number of lines in a script.
-There is, however a limit of 50K compiled tokens, but they don't correspond to code lines.

 ### How can I use colors in my indicator plots?
 - See [Working with colours](https://kodify.net/tradingview/colours/) by Kodify.